 A complete description of how to build a system with asynchronous injections, or how to create an injector, i.e. an application that performs the injections, is outside the scope if this document, which will concentrate on how to write applications that can handle injections.
-If you're interested in more information on this than this document provides, please contact Saab AB at http://www.safirsdk.com/.
+If you're interested in more information on this than this document provides, please get in touch with us.